Infolava/odoo_edi/README.md

 # odoo_edi
-Collection of addons and extensions to existing addons for Electronic Data Interchanges
+Collection of extension-addons to Odoo Electronic Data Interchanges.

-See the branches for the code
+This addons are contributed or sponsored by [Infolava GmbH](www.infolava.ch)

+# Credits
+To all submitters and to [Team Myrtus](https://github.com/orgs/Infolava/teams/myrtus/members)

+## ATTENTION
+This branche is compatible with Odoo version 8

+Thanks for your feedback